EcrituresNumeriques/stylo/docs/src/en/features/create-account.md

 You will then receive a confirmation e-mail.
 Confirm your e-mail address.

-You will then be able to log in to your personal workspace in Stylo!
+Back on Stylo, log in with your new Huma-Num account, enter your name, surname and institution, and your account will be created on Stylo!

 See also: [video to accompany the creation of a Huma-Num account](/en/scenarios/humanum-account)